-Full biographyJon Iwata leads IBM's marketing, communications and citizenship organization.
-This global team is responsible for the marketing of IBM’s product and services portfolio, digital commerce, market intelligence, communications, and stewardship of the IBM brand, recognized as one of the most valuable in the world.
+Full biographyJon Iwata leads IBM’s marketing, communications and citizenship organization.
+His global team is responsible for the marketing of IBM’s product and services portfolio in more than 170 countries, market intelligence, communications, and stewardship of the IBM brand, recognized as one of the most valuable in the world.

-Jon reports to Chairman, President and Chief Executive Officer Ginni Rometty.
+Jon reports to IBM Chairman, President and Chief Executive Officer Ginni Rometty.
 He is a member of IBM’s Operating Team, responsible for day-to-day marketplace execution, and IBM’s Client Experience Team, which focuses on making distinctive client experience systemic across IBM.
 He is vice chairman of the IBM International Foundation.

 Jon joined IBM in 1984 at the company’s Almaden Research Center in Silicon Valley.
 He was appointed vice president of Corporate Communications in 1995 and senior vice president, Communications, in 2002.
 He assumed his current role on July 1, 2008.

-Jon is a trustee of Cooper Hewitt, Smithsonian Design Museum, and is a director of the Japan Society and a director of the Association of National Advertisers.
-He is past chairman of the Arthur W. Page Society, a professional association dedicated to strengthening the management policy role of chief communications officers.
-From 2006-2007, he served as chairman of The Seminar, a professional group consisting of chief communications officers.
+Jon is a trustee of Cooper Hewitt, Smithsonian Design Museum.
+He is a director of the Japan Society and a director of the Association of National Advertisers.
+He is past chairman of the Arthur W. Page Society, a professional group of Chief Communications Officers.

 In 2015, Jon was inducted into the CMO Club Hall of Fame.
 That same year he received the Distinguished Service Award from The Seminar, an organization consisting of Chief Communications Officers.
 He holds a B.A. from the School of Journalism and Mass Communications at San Jose State University.